andrewdisley/realchange-cms/hugo/content/how-it-works/_index.md

   heading: Where does your money go?
   image: /assets/uploads/howitworks-stats.png
   stat1:
-    count: 95%
+    count: 85%
     image: /assets/uploads/howitworks-stat-85.png
     text: Goes to the individual
   stat2:
     count: 5%
     image: /assets/uploads/howitworks-stat-10.png
     text: >-
-      covers the processing fee for the donation website, which also allows us to claim back gift aid
+      Covers the processing fee for the donation website, which also allows us to claim back gift aid
   stat3:
-    count: +20%
+    count: 10%
     image: /assets/uploads/howitworks-stat-5.png
     text: >-
-      Is claimed back through gift aid (so long as you select that option when donating!)
+      Goes to Voluntary Action South West Surrey who administrate the donation pot.
 how:
   body: >-
     Your donation is combined with other donations into one central pot for